 The timeframe for applying for loan forgiveness in your promissory note no longer applies.
 You now have more time to gather your documents and prepare your application.

-Based on the latest guidance from the SBA, you may submit a loan forgiveness application any time on or before the maturity date of your loan.
+You may submit a loan forgiveness application any time after the end of your covered period, but on or before the maturity date of your loan.
 We will notify you by email of any changes to your loan forgiveness application window.

 Which PPP loan forgiveness application should I use?